What is the Foundation for Food and Agriculture?

 FFAR was established by Congress in the 2014 Farm Bill.
 The foundation received $200 million to increase investment in agricultural research with the requirement that FFAR matches every federal dollar with non-federal investments from the awardee or a third party.
 The 2018 Farm Bill provided $185 million in funding over five years and maintained the same matching requirement.
 Farm bill funding for FFAR is mandatory, meaning funds stipulated for the foundation are not subject to annual appropriations decisions.

-The graph below details the total funding FFAR has received from federal funds and matching investments through fiscal year 2021.
+The graph below details the total funding FFAR has received from federal funds and matching investments.

 While FFAR is an inventive and effective tool for the USDA to grow the funding pool for agricultural research, research priorities are to some extent driven by the interests of private industry.
 The success of FFAR’s funding model hinges on the solicitation and acceptance of private donations, one-third of which comes from private industry.
 For this reason, FFAR was not established to supplant other, existing USDA research programs or agencies that do not exclusively rely on public-private partnerships.
 As federal agriculture innovation funding continues to lag in the United States, the need to bolster funding for all types of agricultural research remains imperative.
 Breakthrough regularly seeks out legislative opportunities to boost agricultural R&D funding for federal programs to fight climate change and reduce agriculture-related emissions.